michaelnny/deep_rl_zoo/README.md

 | `iqn`                | [Implicit Quantile Networks for Distributional Reinforcement Learning](https://arxiv.org/abs/1806.06923)      | *    |

 <!-- mdformat on -->
-Notes:
+**Notes**:
 * `P` means support parallel training with multiple actors and a single learner on a single machine.
-* `*` means not tested on Atari games due to lack of access to powerful machine and GPUs.
+* `*` means not tested on Atari games due to lack of access to powerful machines and GPUs.

 ## Code structure
-*   `deep_rl_zoo` directory contains all the source code for different algorithms, specificlly:
+*   `deep_rl_zoo` directory contains all the source code for different algorithms:
-    *   Each directory contains a algorithm, more specifically:
+    *   each directory contains a algorithm, more specifically:
         - `agent.py` module contains an agent class that includes `reset()`, `step()` methods, for agent that supports parallel training, we have `Actor` and `Learner` classes for the specific agent.
         - `run_classic.py` module use simple MLP network to solve classic problems like CartPole, MountainCar, and LunarLander.